MA/PGDip Landscape Management

 This course is ideal if you work in the private sector, a local authority or a community organisation.
 It’s about the long-term care and development of landscapes, and planning for the future.

-We'll teach you how to manage hard and soft landscape materials, both hard and soft, based on established principles of construction, horticulture and ecology.
-We also cover financial matters, management skills and contract administration.
+We’ll teach you how to manage and maintain landscape materials, both hard and soft, based on established principles of construction, horticulture and ecology.
+Financial matters, management skills and contract administration are also covered.

-There are lectures, seminars, workshops, tutorials, critical feedback sessions, site visits and practicals.
+Teaching takes place through lectures, seminars, workshops, tutorials, critical feedback sessions, site visits and practicals.
 Assessment is by coursework assignments, dissertation, oral presentation and examination.

 A degree in a relevant subject such as agriculture, botany, environmental science, forestry, landscape, ecology or countryside management.